 Preparing for a road trip can be fun for those of us that like to plan….if you aren’t much of a planner than hopefully this list will help take the work out of it for you!

-Quick tip: plan your route and know where you plan to sleep each night ahead of time.
+Quick tip: plan your route using easy to use apps like these.
+Know where you plan to sleep each night ahead of time.
 Especially if you’re traveling during the summer vacation season when many campgrounds and hotels are booked.

 Beyond the things I listed above that are SPECIFIC TO ROAD TRIPPING….be sure to pack the basics for a fun vacation too.